opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To define the saving location for the level you want to draw:**

-    In the New Level dialog type in the Save In field, or use the browser button, to set the path for the saving location.
+    In the **New Level** dialog type in the **Save In:** field, or use the **Browser button**, to set the path for the saving location.

-.. note:: If in the browser you choose any project folder, in the path field the full path will be replaced by the correspondent folder alias (see  :ref:`Project Default Folders <project_default_folders>`  ).
+    .. note:: If in the browser you choose any project folder, in the path field the full path will be replaced by the correspondent *folder alias* (see  :ref:`Project Default Folders <project_default_folders>`  ).

 .. _using_the_autocreation_option:

 Using the Autocreation Option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When in Preferences > Drawing the Autocreation option is set to Enabled, it is possible to create new drawings automatically by using drawing tools in the viewer.
-If the currently selected cell is empty, a new level will be automatically created and named with the first available letter of the alphabet; if the currently selected cell is right below one containing a level drawing, either in the Xsheet/Timeline or in the Level Strip, a new drawing will be added to the level.
+When in Preferences > Drawing the **Autocreation:** option is set to **Enabled**, it is possible to create new drawings automatically by using drawing tools in the viewer.
+If the currently selected cell is empty, a new level will be automatically created and named with the first available letter of the alphabet; if the currently selected cell is the one **right after** one containing a level drawing (either in the Xsheet/Timeline or the Level Strip) a new drawing will be added to that level.

-.. note:: The level type will be the one defined in Preferences > Drawing as Default Level Type.
+.. note:: The level type will be the one defined in Preferences > Drawing as **Default Level Type**.

 .. _using_the_xsheet_as_animation_sheet:

 Using the Xsheet as Animation Sheet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When in Preferences > Drawing the Autocreation option is set to Use the Xsheet as Animation Sheet, it is possible to create new drawings automatically by using drawing tools in the viewer.
-If the currently selected cell is empty and belongs to an empty column, a new level will be automatically created and named with the first available letter of the alphabet; if the currently selected cell is below a cell containing a level drawing, a new drawing will be added to the level.
-In both cases the drawings will take its number from the scene current frame ; if the drawing already exists a letter will be added to its number (e.g. A.0001a.ext).
+When in Preferences > Drawing the **Autocreation:** option is set to **Use the Xsheet as Animation Sheet**, it's possible to create new drawings automatically by using drawing tools in the viewer.
+If the currently selected cell is empty and belongs to an empty column, a new level will be automatically created and named with the first available letter of the alphabet; if the currently selected cell is **anywhere after** one containing a level drawing, a new drawing will be added to that level.
+In both cases the drawings will take its number from the scene current frame ; if that drawing number already existed in the level, a letter will be added to its number (e.g. A.0001a.ext).

-This working method allows you to work as a traditional animator: you can start creating the key drawings and then add breakdown and inbetween drawings.You can quickly check your animation flipping it in the viewer.
+This working method allows you to work as a traditional animator: you can start creating the *key drawings*, and then add *breakdown drawings*, and then *inbetween drawings*.
+You can quickly check your animation flipping it in the viewer.

-When you add a new drawing it will be repeated as a hold along the column up to the following one.
+When you add a new drawing it will be repeated as a *hold* along the column/layer up to the following one.

-It is also possible to create a new drawing in a cell that contains a hold: the new drawing will replace the hold up to the following drawing.
+It's also possible to create a new drawing in a cell that contains a *hold*: the new drawing will replace the hold up to the following drawing.
 Drawings can also be duplicated creating a copy with a different number.

 Once the animation is completed you can renumber the whole sequence according to the Xsheet/Timeline frame numbering.

-.. note:: The level type will be the one defined in Preferences > Drawing as Default Level Type.
+.. note:: The level type will be the one defined in Preferences > Drawing as **Default Level Type**.

 .. tip:: **To create a new animation level**